holcombheather/data-structures-and-algorithms/401-challenges/class-07.md

  PASS  __tests__/linked-lists-insertions.test.js
   Linked List
-    ✓ Can successfully instantiate an empty linked list (1 ms) ✓ Can properly insert into the linked list (1 ms) ✓ The head property will properly point to the first node in the linked list ✓ Can properly insert multiple nodes into the linked list ✓ Will return true when finding a value within the linked list that exists ✓ Will return false when searching for a value in the linked list that does not exist ✓ Can properly return a collection of all the values that exist in the linked list ✓ Can successfully add a node to the end of the linked list ✓ Can successfully add multiple nodes to the end of a linked list (1 ms) ✓ Can successfully insert a node before a node located in the middle of a linked list ✓ Can successfully insert a node before the first node of a linked list (1 ms) ✓ Can successfully insert after a node in the middle of the linked list ✓ Can successfully insert a node after the last node of the linked list
+    ✓ Can successfully instantiate an empty linked list (1 ms) ✓ Can properly insert into the linked list
+    ✓ The head property will properly point to the first node in the linked list (1 ms) ✓ Can properly insert multiple nodes into the linked list ✓ Will return true when finding a value within the linked list that exists ✓ Will return false when searching for a value in the linked list that does not exist (1 ms) ✓ Can properly return a collection of all the values that exist in the linked list ✓ Can successfully add a node to the end of the linked list ✓ Can successfully add multiple nodes to the end of a linked list ✓ Can successfully insert a node before a node located in the middle of a linked list (1 ms) ✓ Can successfully insert a node before the first node of a linked list ✓ Can successfully insert after a node in the middle of the linked list ✓ Can successfully insert a node after the last node of the linked list ✓ Where k is greater than the length of the linked list ✓ Where k and the length of the list are the same ✓ Where k is not a positive integer (2 ms)
+    ✓ Where the linked list is of a size 1
+    ✓ "Happy Path" where k is not at the end, but somewhere in the middle of the linked list

 ## References & Collaborations

-- Partnered with Emmanuel Gonzales for Whiteboarding exercise
+- Partnered with Ike Steoger for Whiteboarding exercise & coding
-- Referenced this article for more information on linked lists [Implementing a Linked List in ES6 JavaScript](https://javascript.plainenglish.io/implementing-a-linked-list-in-es6-javascript-be896ed51d5f)
+- Referenced this article for more information on linked lists [Two Pointer Technique in a Linked List using Swift](https://www.codecademy.com/article/the-two-pointer-technique-in-a-linked-list-swift)
-- Asked ChatGPT for help writing tests.
-Used prompt "Can you help me write tests for my javascript code to ensure the functionality can prove the following: Can successfully add a node to the end of the linked list and can successfully add multiple nodes to the end of a linked list"
-  - Then used the response as a blueprint for the remaining tests as well.
-- Referenced circle back with Ryan